 More Catholic Ceremony Resources

-The Contemporary Catholic offers ideas for a modern version of a Catholic wedding ceremony in the article Catholic Weddings: Another Option.
+The Contemporary Catholic, an organization which exists outside of the institutional church, offers ideas for a modern version of a Catholic wedding ceremony held without a mass.
 However, these options are not always acceptable to priests in your parish church.
 Check with your priest about using a different script than the traditional Catholic ceremony.

 Familiarize Yourself to Catholic Ceremony